 - 2.1.
-The Data Security Officer is responsibility for managing Data Breaches. - 2.2.
-If for any reason the Data Security Officer is unavailable, then contact one of the Data Protection Officer or the Chief Executive. - 2.3.
+The Data Security and Compliance Officer is responsibility for managing Data Breaches. - 2.2.
+If for any reason the Data Security Officer is unavailable, then contact one of the other officers responsible for Data Protection, who are: <NAMES AND CONTACT DETAILS> - 2.3.
 If none of these people are available, the most senior manager available will ensure this Policy is adhered to.